AceDataCloud/OpenAIAPI/docs/openai_images_edits_api_integration_guide.md

 OpenAI image editing service allows you to input any number of images and instructions, outputting modified images.

-This document mainly introduces the usage process of the OpenAI Images Edits API, enabling us to easily utilize the official OpenAI image editing features.
+This document mainly describes the usage process of the OpenAI Images Edits API, enabling us to easily utilize the official OpenAI image editing features.

 ## Application Process